Bischoff/wozmania/docs/usage.md

 20,480 bytes long (5 x 4,096).
 That's larger than the ROM space (`$D000` to `$FFFF`, 3 * 4,096 bytes), but that's not a problem.

+A configuration file named `wozmania.conf`, also situated in the same directory as the emulator, allows to fine-tune the emulated hardware at run time.

 <a name="keyboard"/>